corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 ### Define commands

-[Commands](../../../../../../en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.html#commands) are built into a transaction to indicate the transaction's intent.
+[Commands](../../../../../../en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.html#commands) are built into a transaction to indicate its intent.
 They control the type of actions performed to the state that the contract can verify.

 Each command is associated with a list of signers.
 The public keys listed in a contract's commands indicate the transaction's required signers.

 In the `MarsVoucherContract`, you need a command that issues the `MarsVoucher`.

-1. Add the `Commands : CommandData` interface declaration.
+1. Extend the `CommandData` interface into a new interface called `Commands`.

-2. Inside the interface, add the `Issue` class that implements `Commands`.
+2. Within the `Commands` interface, create a class named `Issue`, implementing its parent interface.

    The `Issue` command is used to create the Mars voucher.